 The good thing about today’s tooth caps is that they can restore your smile even if your tooth itself can’t be saved.
-For instance, when combined with a dental implant (a prosthetic root-like post), a crown can be used to replace a lost or extracted tooth.
-An implant-supported crown can replace a lost tooth without having to rely on the support of healthy adjacent teeth, like a traditional dental bridge.
+For instance, when combined with a dental implant, a crown can be used to replace a lost or extracted tooth.
+An implant supported crown can replace a lost tooth without having to rely on the support of healthy adjacent teeth, like a traditional dental bridge.

 Receiving Your Tooth Cap

 Dr. Fondriest will sit down with you to discuss your smile goals.
 He will then perform a thorough oral examination.
 After assessing the state of your dental health, Dr. Fondriest may recommend a dental crown.
-He will take note of your facial features, lip drape, how your mouth moves during speech, and many other factors before designing your custom-made restoration.
+He will take note of your facial features, lip drape, how your mouth moves during speech.
+With these in mind, as well as many other factors, Dr. Fondriest will design your custom made restoration.

-After preparing the surface of your tooth, Dr. Fondriest will take the impression that will be used to create your porcelain crown.
+After preparing the surface of your tooth to restore, Dr. Fondriest will take the impression.
+This impression is used to create your porcelain crown.
 An expert ceramist will construct your crown, and in the meantime Dr. Fondriest will prescribe a set of temporary crowns.
-Once your custom-made crowns are complete Dr. Fondriest will check the fit to ensure comfort and accuracy.
-He will then place your new crown using a powerful bonding agent.
+Once your custom made dental caps are complete Dr. Fondriest will check the fit to ensure comfort and accuracy.
+He will then place your new permanent crown using a powerful bonding agent.
 When you leave Lake Forest Dental Arts, you will have a gorgeous new smile restoration.

 Caring for Your Porcelain Crown

-Patients should care for their crowns as they would their natural teeth.
+Patients should care for their ceramic crowns as they would their natural front teeth.
 Maintain proper dental habits, such as brushing your teeth twice a day and flossing at least once.
-Also, remember to rinse regularly with an antibacterial mouthwash.
+Also, remember to rinse regularly with an antiseptic mouthwash.
 These steps help cleanse the mouth of harmful bacteria and food particles, protecting your natural teeth and new restoration from tooth decay.

 Learn More About Modern Teeth Caps